dev-protocol/sveltekit-stripe/README.md

 }
 ```

-While the above example works fine, you will probably notice that intantiating a new Stripe object on every load is not ideal.
+While the above example works fine, you will probably notice that instantiating a new Stripe object on every load is not ideal.
 We could instead create a singleton Stripe object in your app and export it.

 `lib/server/stripe.js`